tvpower89/Corproexta/README.md

 ```

 ## Add new Admin user to view dashboard
-Change name of email and password in the last line of file CreateUsers.js
+Change name of email and password in the last line of file CreateUsers.js and run file

 ```sh
 node CreateUsers.js